-LUHSD will follow the Family Engagement Framework, revised by the CDE in collaboration with WestEd, to implement effective parent and family engagement under section 1116.
-Through this process, LUHSD and its schools will build capacity for parent and family engagement; demonstrate leadership by ensuring that all schools have parent/family involvement policies; allocate resources to implement such policies; monitor progress by ensuring that all schools integrate parental involvement policies into the school's Single Plan for Student Achievement; and by ensuring access and equity in communicating to parents and families.
+LUHSD has implemented an effective parent and family engagement under section 1116.
+Through this process, LUHSD and its schools build capacity for parent and family engagement; demonstrate leadership by ensuring that all schools have parent/family involvement policies; allocate resources to implement such policies; monitor progress by ensuring that all schools integrate parental involvement policies into the school's Single Plan for Student Achievement; and by ensuring access and equity in communicating to parents and families.
+LUHSD's Parent/Family Engagement Policy is codified in Board Policy 6020 and Administrative Regulation 6020.
+LUHSD's responsibilities related to Title I can be found in Board Policy 6171 and Administrative Regulation 6171.

-The LUHSD Parent/Family Engagement Policy will be jointly developed and agreed upon by the District Advisory Committee (comprised of students, parents, certificated employees, classified employees, and administrators from throughout the district, including parents and family members of participating children).
-The template from the CDE will be presented to the committee, as well as sample parent/family engagement policies from other districts.
-The policy will be distributed to all families in the district by mail and electronically.
+The LUHSD Parent/Family Engagement Policy was jointly developed and agreed upon by the District Advisory Committee (comprised of students, parents, certificated employees, classified employees, and administrators from throughout the district, including parents and family members of participating children).
+The policy will be distributed to all families in the district.
 The Policy will also be posted on the district's web site.
-Sites will develop parent/family engagement policies through the School Site Councils and Title I Parent Committees.
-Sites will distribute their parent/family involvement policies to all families by mail and electronically.
-The policy will also be posted on each site's website.
+Sites develop parent/family engagement policies through the School Site Councils and Title I Parent Committees.
+Sites distribute their parent/family involvement policies to all families.
+The policy is posted on each site's website.

-LUHSD will provide assistance to parents of children served by the school or local educational agency, as appropriate, in understanding such topics as the challenging State academic standards, State and local academic assessments, the requirements of this part, and how to monitor a child's progress and work with educators to improve the achievement of their children.
+LUHSD provides assistance to parents of children served by the school or local educational agency, as appropriate, in understanding such topics as the challenging State academic standards, State and local academic assessments, the requirements of this part, and how to monitor a child's progress and work with educators to improve the achievement of their children.
 This information will be presented to parents through a variety of avenues, including monthly Parent Club meetings, Coffee with the Principal, Breakfast with the Principal, ELAC meetings, DELAC meetings, Back to School Night, Open House, College Night, African American Parent Night, Title I Parent meetings, and School Site Council meetings.
-Written information will be provided through monthly newsletters.
-Information will also be provided on the district and school web sites.
-All communication will be in English and Spanish.
+Written information is provided through monthly newsletters.
+Information is also be provided on the district and school web sites.
+All communication is in English and Spanish.

-LUHSD will provide materials and training to help parents to work with their children to improve their children's achievement, including literacy training and using technology, and as appropriate, to foster parental involvement.
-Materials will be provided at the meetings listed previously, as well as through site and district newsletters.
-In addition, teachers will educate students on the harms of violating copyright policies.
-Other curricular examples where this information and materials would be communicated are Math Parent Night, Science Parent Night, and AP Night.
+LUHSD provides materials and training to help parents to work with their children to improve their children's achievement, including literacy training and using technology, and as appropriate, to foster parental involvement.
+Materials are provided at the meetings listed previously, as well as through site and district newsletters.
+In addition, teachers educate students on the harms of violating copyright policies.
+Other curricular examples where this information and materials are communicated are Math Parent Night, Science Parent Night, and AP Night.

-LUHSD will educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
-These trainings will be held at staff meetings and professional development days various times throughout the school year.
-The trainings will be jointly facilitated by site leaders and parents.
-Materials used in these presentations will be posted on the schools' websites.
+LUHSD educates teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
+These trainings are held at staff meetings and professional development days various times throughout the school year.

 LUHSD will, to the extent feasible and appropriate, coordinate and integrate parent involvement programs and activities with other Federal, State, and conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children.
 Specific examples of this involvement include the hiring of parent liaisons and bi-lingual parent liaisons, to provide support to parents in their participation.
 Additionally, parents volunteers chaperone field trips, including field trips for English Learners and college visits, for students from minority and low-income families.
-Parents also volunteer in a variety of co-curricular programs such as band, choir, theater, and agriculture.
-Other programs integrating parent involvement include Bite of Reality (a personal finance activity) and Model Rocket Launch (a science activity sponsored by the Patriot Jet Team Foundation).